1601 E. Hazelton Ave.

 Smoking and Tobacco Outreach/Prevention Program (STOPP)

 STOPP works in partnership with the community to promote a healthy and tobacco-free San Joaquin County for all those who live, work, and play in our communities.

-From 2017-2021, STOPP will work on five focus areas to promote a tobacco-free San Joaquin County:
+From 2017-2021, STOPP will work on four focus areas to promote a tobacco-free San Joaquin County:

 1. Healthier Stores for Our Community

 Tobacco products are disproportionately sold and marketed to youth, LGBTQ communities, and communities of color.
 In addition, flavored and mentholated tobacco usage rates are among the highest in these communities.
 STOPP is working to reduce smoking initiation among youth and young adults of the African American, Hispanic, and LGBTQ communities, and to create healthier retail environments.
 STOPP will collaborate with stakeholders, community partners, and county residents to decide how and where tobacco products are sold in their communities.
 Additionally STOPP will partner with the local CalFresh Healthy Living Program to encourage retailers to provide healthier options to their communities, through our Refresh San Joaquin project.
 To obtain more information about our local retail environments, please click the link for more information.

 2. Tobacco-Free Campus for Our Students